 Copyright in material obtained from other agencies, private individuals or organisations, belongs to those agencies, individuals or organisations and should be credited accordingly.

-|Date:||26 September 2017||Investigation status:||Active|
+|Date:||26 September 2017||Investigation status:||Completed|

 |Time:||0943 AEST||Investigation level:||Defined - click for an explanation of investigation levels|

 |Location:||42 km W of Southport Aerodrome||Investigation phase:||Final report: Dissemination|

 |Report status:||Final||Highest injury level:||Fatal|